jjsanchezb/automations-assistant/README.md

 #### **1\.
 The Generic "AI Call" Action**

 The platform includes a standard, reusable AI Call action.
-Unlike a simple LLM call, this action is a powerful building block that can be configured with specific system prompts, user prompts, and even a set of "tools" to structure its output.
+This action is a powerful building block that can be configured with specific system prompts, user prompts, and a set of "tools" to structure its output.

 In our showcase workflow, this action should be configured to act as a **code generator**.
 It's given a system prompt that instructs it to parse an OpenAPI specification and a user prompt containing the spec's URL.
 The result is a structured JSON object containing the generated Python code and a list of dependencies.